 In caring for your child’s injuries, you have likely incurred several unexpected expenses and may be thinking that you cannot afford to hire a child injury lawyer.
 Do not let these concerns prevent you from contacting Farris, Riley & Pitt, LLP, as we represent all clients on a contingency fee basis.
 In other words, you only pay if you get a financial award.

 Cases We Handle

-- Bicycle Accidents — Smaller children ride smaller bikes, and these kids can be more difficult to see for motorists who are not fully engaged in the process of driving.
-Bicycle accidents can result in serious and sometimes fatal injuries to children.
+- Bicycle Accidents — Smaller children ride smaller bikes, making them harder for inattentive motorists to spot.
+Bicycle accidents can cause serious and sometimes fatal injuries to children.
 Your child is no match for a drunk or texting driver behind the wheel of a car or truck.

-- Boating Accidents — Children can be seriously hurt in boating accidents.
-They are at great risk of being thrown from the boat, suffering a brain injury or drowning.
+- Boating Accidents — Boating accidents can seriously hurt children.
+They face a high risk of getting thrown from the boat, suffering a brain injury, or drowning.
 Some of these types of cases may involve complex maritime law issues for which you will most certainly want experienced legal representation.

 - Brain Injuries — Children are susceptible to traumatic brain injuries, especially when they are young.
 Concussions from sports, birth injuries, near drowning, and car accidents are dangers that face kids and worry parents.
-Many TBIs involve lifelong complications.
+Many traumatic brain injuries, commonly known as TBIs, involve lifelong complications.